 For Safety’s Sake

 It’s not that things that are meant to protect you are bad at their job, it’s that they’re only meant to protect you once

 For that reason, things like bicycle helmets and work hardhats

 ought not to be bought if you don’t know their entire intricate history (and why would you?).
 If they’ve ever needed to fulfill their duty, they would’ve probably sustained damage that should’ve taken them out of the line of duty.

 of cars that may have been in accidents may be hazardously unwell if they must skid to a stop.

 It’s one thing to gamble on your own safety, but most would agree you shouldn’t gamble on your children’s.

-Old car seats, baby carriers and strollers can cause injury if they come apart during use.
-For car seats specifically, not only should the seat have been disposed of if the car was in an accident, some car seats actually have expiration dates on them.
+can cause injury if they come apart during use.
+For car seats specifically, not only should the seat have been disposed of if the car was in an accident, some car seats actually have expiration dates